HilariousDeathArtist/DCSSConfigFile/README.md

 Defines which letters to assign spells to when memorizing

 ## Auto Exclude
-Adds an exlusion to dangerous monsters and uniques when you happen upon them unaware
+Adds an exclusion to dangerous monsters and uniques when you happen upon them unaware

 ## Autotravel
 Stops for most dungeon features and ego items
 * Will autopickup and continue travel for items/consumables you already have
-* Autotravel will automatically sacrifce items to gods when its possible
+* Autotravel will automatically sacrifice items to gods when its possible
 * Autotravel will automatically eat chunks when you are hungry
 * Autotravel will ignore a couple of minor messages
 * Autotravel will stop for a few bad situations and spell expiration warnings